Lorentz symmetry breaking in a Yang-Mills theory within the Gribov restriction: Acknowledgments

 \section{Acknowledgments}

-We thank to D. Bazeia, F. Canfora, A. Giacomini and D. Vercauteren for fruitful discussions.
-The work by D. R. Granado has been supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq-Brazil).
+We thank to D. Bazeia, C. M. Reyes, F. Canfora, and D. Vercauteren for the fruitful discussions.
 I.~F.~J. has been supported by FONDECYT grant No. $3170278$ and is thankful to the Universidade Federal do Esp\'irito Santo, Brazil, for the hospitality provided during part of the development of this work.
 The work by A. Yu.
 P. has been partially supported by the CNPq project No. 303783/2015-0.